 Our hotels are dotted all around our coastline.
-They vary from quaint 18th-century inns to luxurious 21st-century resorts.
+They vary from quaint 18th-century inns like the Admiral's Inn to luxurious 21st-century resorts like Sandals Grande Antigua Resort & Spa.
 Yet what most of them have in common is their sense of place.
 Few are taller than a palm tree.
 Many are built from tropical materials.
 And despite all their 21st-century refinements, no one’s pretending their ocean views aren’t still their biggest attraction.
 Yet more often than not it's the friendly staff who turn our one-off visitors into perennial returnees.

 3. FROM STREET FOOD TO HAUTE CUISINE

 You're invited to go on a culinary adventure here.
 You’re certainly not expected to dine in your hotel every day, that's for sure.
-Our rustic beach bars are complemented by our fine dining venues, and our street food is supplemented by specialities from around the globe.
+Rustic beach bars like Sandra's are complemented by fine dining venues like Le Bistro, and our street food is supplemented by specialities from around the globe.
 Culinary highlights are our freshly-caught fish and seafood, yet gourmet French cuisine, Japanese sushi, Italian pasta and even English-style fish and chips are on the menu too.
-And a meal that starts with a Wadadli beer and ends with English Harbour Five Year Rum is always a good one!
+And a meal that starts with a Wadadli Beer and ends with English Harbour Five Year Rum is always a good one!

 Photo: Admiral's Inn